Initial Granada Report

 Initial Granada Report is a 4-track EP by the British electronic music group 808 State.
 This EP is their first new material in 17 years, the last new material being in 2002's Outpost Transmission.
 This is the first of two EPs, and is followed by Subsequent Granada Report; both were made to tease the album Transmission Suite.
+Both EPs each contain two tracks from the album and two stand-alone tracks.